 As a trader, do you think it would make sense to expect $2, $3, or $4 dollars of profit on a swing trade?
-At some point, the stock will make that sort of run, but there will be a more 60 to 80 cent moves before that occur.
+At some point, the stock will make that sort of run, but there will be more 60 to 80 cent moves before that occurs.

 #6 - Little to No Price Retracement

 Not to get too caught up on Fibonacci, because I know for some traders this may cross into the hokey pokey analysis zone.
 However, at its simplest form, less retracement is proof positive the primary trend is strong and likely to continue.